icewatus/Marlin/README.md

-# For of Marlin for the Two Trees Sapphire Plus 3D printer
+# Fork of Marlin for the Two Trees Sapphire Plus 3D printer

 LCD Scaler code used from this blog post:  https://escope.de/posts/sapphire-pro-marlin/